-Author Mark Larson reflects on his new book, Ensemble: An Oral History of Chicago Theater, in conversation with Deanna Dunagan, ensemble member Francis Guinan and other artists to be announced.
-A book signing will follow in Front Bar.
+Author Mark Larson reflects on his new book, Ensemble: An Oral History of Chicago Theater, in conversation with Deanna Dunagan and ensemble member Amy Morton.
+A book signing will follow.
 This event will be held at 7pm in the Downstairs Theatre at 1650 N Halsted St.

 $40 tickets include a copy of the book, which lists at $35

 ABOUT THE BOOK

 Ensemble: An Oral History of Chicago Theater is an in-depth, first-of-its-kind history of Chicago’s internationally celebrated theater scene, written and curated by Mark Larson.
 Chicago is a bona fide theater town, bursting with an explosive, innovative vitality that’s fed every sector of the entertainment industry—from Hollywood to Broadway to Studio 8H—for as long as it’s delighted adoring local fans, and now, Mark Larson has distilled the history of Chicago’s modern theater movement into one comprehensive volume.